AshishNevan/findatateam3/README.md

 - **Data Processing Errors**: Check Airflow logs in the UI or in the `logs/` directory
 - **DBT Transformation Failures**: Review logs in `dbt/logs/`
 - **API Access Problems**: Ensure the backend service is running and accessible

+## Disclosures
+### Team Member contributions:
+Adwaith Korapati - 33%
+Ashish Nevan Gade- 33%
+Neha Devarapalli- 33%

+### AI Usage disclosure
+We have used AI to research candidate tools & their usages, codegen tools were used to autocomplete repeated code blocks and never for the core logic.